cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 model.compile(optimizer=optimizer, loss='categorical_crossentropy')
 ```

-Next, we'll select four components key to each: the type of output it generates, its functional form, its loss function and its loss function plus regularization.
+Next, we'll select four components key to each: its response variable, its functional form, its loss function and its loss function plus regularization.
 For each model, we'll describe the statistical underpinnings of each component -- the steps on the ladder towards the bottom of the pool.

 Before diving in, we'll need to define a few important concepts.